petre-renware/sdeven/doc_src/SDEVEN.62_PSTR.md

 Each of these directories will be explained in next sections.

-!!! warning "Naming conventions"
+!!! warning "Conventions"
-    To avoid conflicts and misinterpretations at programming language level it is recommended that in FILES and DIRECTORY NAMES to avoid characters space (` `) and (`-`) and to replace them with underscores (`_`).
+    * To avoid conflicts and misinterpretations at programming language level it is recommended that in FILES and DIRECTORY NAMES to avoid characters space (` `) and (`-`) and to replace them with underscores (`_`)
+    * it is good practice that all directories (especially those that are created just because the deployed system will need them) to contain an *empty hidden file* usual named `.gitkeep` that will prevent its deletion by some git products.
+Also these directories usually are subject of `.gitignore` file

 For a clear "picture" please refer the ["Example of project full directory structure" section](#example-of-project-full-directory-structure).